mesosphere/letsencrypt-dcos/README.md

 The app includes 2 scripts: [`run.sh`](run.sh) and [`post_cert.py`](post_cert.py).
 The first script (`run.sh`) will generate the initial SSL cert and POST the cert to Marathon for Marathon-lb.
 It will then attempt to renew & update the cert every 24 hours.
 The `post_cert.py` script will compare the current cert in Marathon to the current live cert, and update it as necessary. `post_cert.py` is called after the initial cert is generated, and again every 24 hours after a renewal attempt.

+A persistent volume called `data` is mounted inside the container at `/etc/letsencrypt` which contains the certificates and other generated state.

 ## Limitations

  - You may only have up to 100 domains per cert.
- - Let's Encrypt currently has rate limits, such as issuing a maximum
+ - Let's Encrypt currently has rate limits, such as issuing a maximum of 5 certs per set of domains per week.
  - Currently, when the cert is updated, it requires a full redeploy of Marathon-lb.
 This means there may be a few seconds of downtime as the deployment occurs.
 This can be mitigated by placing another LB (such as an ELB or F5) in front of HAProxy.
- - The certs are kept inside the container at `/etc/letsencrypt`.
-You might want to mount the directory as an external volume to preserve the data.